-We are expecting Apple to update the MacBook for 2018.
-Read on to find out why we think the price could come down and why we might get an option with a bigger screen.
-Find out about the 2018 MacBook below...
+We are expecting Apple to update the MacBook in 2018.
+Not only could the price could come down - we may also see a 13in screen option.
+We will share everything we know about the 2018 MacBook below.

 To find out just what we thought of the 2017 MacBook take a look at our 12in MacBook review.
 And for buying advice related to the current MacBook crop, read our Best MacBook buying guide and Best cheap MacBook deals UK articles.